Cornell-Med-HBDS-5018/.github/profile/README.md

 $ git push origin <your_branch_name>
 ```

 Note: Direct push to `main` branch is **NOT allowed**.
-You have to make commits on your own branch locally then push it to GitHub.
-I will merge your commits into the `main` branch.
+You have to make commits on your own branch locally then push them to GitHub and **[Open a Pull Request (PR)](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request) that will merge your contribution into `main` branch**.